Animal Care Clinic

 PHYSICAL EXAMINATION FINDINGS

-- Body condition - Chronic pyelonephritis may result in weight loss and a poor body condition.
+- Body condition - Some animals are in poor body condition.

 - Clinical laboratory tests